-Applicants will need to identify in the online application system which Office of Science priority research area their proposed SCGSR research project is aligned with.
-Applications with a proposed research project that does not address an Office of Science research priority area and does not make specific reference to the stated aims of one the listed areas will not be considered.
+Descriptions below are provided to help understand the scope and focus of each priority area for SCGSR 2020 Solicitation 2.
+Please note: some areas have exclusions.
+Applicants must identify in the online application system which listed priority research area their proposed SCGSR research project is most aligned with.
+It is strongly recommended that applicants read carefully the full descriptions of priority areas of consideration and, consult with the SCGSR program [link to Contact] if necessary, before making a final selection.
+Applications with a proposed research project that does not explicitly address an Office of Science research priority area and/or does not make specific reference to the stated aims of one of the listed areas below will NOT be considered.